 No. The plant owner does not need to know the results.
-The Contractor is responsible to ensure every worker working at the plant owner’s site meets the owner’s criteria.
+The Employer is responsible to ensure each worker working at the plant owner’s site meets the owner’s criteria.
 If the worker doesn’t meet the owner’s criteria, the employer and the employee may want to discuss the issue with the manufacturer and request a variance.

 What if a worker thinks his/her background screen information is incorrect?

 Workers have the right to see the results of their background check and can appeal the findings on the report.
-The Contractor (employer) and/or the worker should contact First Advantage by calling Team Petro 877-247-0262 to discuss.
+The Contractor (employer) and/or the worker should contact the provider to discuss.

 Do Contractors have any compliance responsibilities when they start ordering background screens?

 The Contractors, in ordering and using Background Check Reports for employment purposes, shall comply with its obligations under the applicable federal laws, including but not limited to: the Fair Credit Reporting Act (FCRA), the American With Disabilities Act (ADA), the Drivers Privacy Protection Act (DPPA); and the applicable state laws.
 Contractors should contact S2Verify for specific guidance.